What is the Glenn procedure?

-The Glenn procedure is an intermediate step in the series of single-ventricle heart surgeries.
+The Glenn procedure (sometimes referred to as a bi-directional Glenn or Hemi-Fontan procedure) is an intermediate step in the series of single-ventricle heart surgeries.
 It marks the end of the "interstage" period, and is typically done at four to six months of age.

 During this operation, doctors remove the shunt (the tube supplying pulmonary blood flow).
 After the shunt is gone, blood flows to the lungs in an uncommon way.
 It flows from the upper part of the body directly into the lungs.
 There is no pump pushing the flow, rather it flows passively through the lungs on its own.

 Why does my child need a Glenn procedure?

 The Glenn operation is an intermediate step between the Norwood and Fontan operations.
 It is an important part of the single ventricle surgical strategy because it helps to prepare the heart and lungs for the passive type of lung circulation that comes with the third surgery, the Fontan procedure.